-An opportunity to work on a project(s) that provide experiences in one or more of the Seven Areas of Responsibilities of Health Education Specialists.
+An opportunity to work on a project(s) that provide experiences in one or more of the Eight Areas of Responsibilities of Health Education Specialists.

 Professional working space, facilities, and resources for the intern's use if possible.

-Notify the EIU Public Health Department Intern Coordinator of any situation or problem which may threaten the student’s successful completion of the assignment.
+Notify the EIU Public Health Department Internship Coordinator of any situation or problem which may threaten the student’s successful completion of the assignment.